DONALD FERNALD, Chief of Police

-Yesterday afternoon, Monday, February 2, 2009, approximately 4 p.m., a district student was the victim of a child annoyance.
-The incident occurred near
+Today, Monday, February 9, 2009, approximately 7:15 a.m., a district student noticed she was being followed by a vehicle.
+The incident occurred on

 The Rowland School Police Department will provide extra patrol to the schools in area where the incident occurred.
 Because of the recent incidents related to these types of calls in La Puente, Hacienda Heights and West Covina parents are asked to speak to their children about the need to be safe in their surroundings while coming and going to school and while coming and going to their homes.

 Ø Always walk in groups.
 If you cannot walk in a group, at least try and walk with

 Ø Do not walk alone in isolated areas.

 Ø Always be aware of your surroundings.